pryv/example-apps-web/view-and-share/tutorial.md

 }
 ```

-If the streams of the `requestedPermissions` array do not exist in the user's account upon authentication, they are created, the `defaultName` field serving as `name` for the [data structure](https://api.pryv.com/reference/#stream).
+The streams of the `requestedPermissions` array are created in the [Collect survey data tutorial](collect-survey-data/tutorial.md).

 The auth request is done on page load, except when the shared data is loaded by a third-party: